DeathlyMade/VR-Project/README.md

 ---

 ### Dataset Preparation
-#### 1. Dataset Splitting
+#### Dataset Splitting
 - The original dataset consists of two classes: with_mask and without_mask.
-A new dataset dataset_split is created consisting of the subdirectories train,test and val.
-These 3 further have 2 subdirectories 0 and 1.
-- Images are split into *80% training, 10% validation, and 10% testing*.
+- Images are split into *70% training, 15% validation, and 15% testing*.
-- A script ensures images are valid and copied to their respective directories.

-#### 2. Dataset Structure

-dataset_split/
-├── train/
-│   ├── 0/  # Masked Images
-│   ├── 1/  # Unmasked Images
-├── val/
-│   ├── 0/  # Masked Images for Validation
-│   ├── 1/  # Unmasked Images for Validation
-├── test/
-│   ├── 0/  # Masked Images for Testing
-│   ├── 1/  # Unmasked Images for Testing

 ---